 Filmmaker Amos Scott worked with several communities to tell the story of their proposed Indigenous Protected Areas.
 “I’m grateful for the knowledge communities shared with me,” Scott said.
 “People are always so happy when they’re in their traditional areas.
 It’s great to be around that feeling and share it with others.”
 The Indigenous Leadership Initiative will post each new video as Scott continues with the series.

-Rich in wetlands, nesting grounds and lands of great cultural significance, Ts’udé Nilįné Tueyata will sustain an area nearly twice the size of Prince Edward Island.
+Rich in wetlands, nesting grounds and lands of great cultural significance, Ts’udé Nilįné Tuyeta will sustain an area nearly twice the size of Prince Edward Island.

 Edéhzhíe Dehcho Protected Area & National Wildlife Area